mtholder/llpllpp/README.md

 # llpllpp
-Is a C++ wrapper around the low-level PLL lib

-See https://github.com/xflouris/libpll for the code base that provides the real functionality!
+Note: libpll for the code base that provides  the real functionality!
+That lib is at: http://www.libpll.org/

+However, this repo is wrapping an as-yet-unreleased low-level subset of PLL.
+This is just a C++ wrapper around the low-level PLL.

+Currently this relies on the "minor" branch of that repo (but only because of some `const` stuff - it is not far from working on the master branch).

 # Installation